JulioAQuintana/FinalProject/README.md

 ## Communication Protocols

-The members of the team have provided the following information contact:
+The members of the team have provided the following contact information:

 Carlos Alvarado:
 - e-mail   carlosalvaradogo@gmail.com